 Astrophysics and Cosmology

-Thirteen full-time faculty members are joined by staff, postdocs, and students in research on astrophysics and cosmology.
+Fourteen full-time faculty members are joined by staff, postdocs, and students in research on astrophysics and cosmology.
 Major areas of research include:

-- the properties of dark matter and dark energy, and their influence on the formation of galaxies (Bernstein, Devlin, Jain, Sako, Sanderson, Sheth);
+- the properties of dark matter and dark energy, and their influence on the formation of galaxies (Bernstein, Devlin, Jain, Madhavacheril, Sako, Sanderson, Sheth);

 - the evolution of galaxies through the epoch of reionization and into the recent era (Aguirre, Bernardi, Lidz);